bri3d/VW_Flash/README.md

 [encryptsimos18.py](encryptsimos18.py) provides AES encryption for Simos18 ECU block payloads.

+[extractodxsimos18.py](extractodxsimos18.py) extracts a factory ODX container to decompressed, decrypted blocks suitable for modification and re-flashing.

 The `lzss` directory contains an implementation of LZSS modified to use the correction dictionary size and window length for Simos18 ECUs.
 Thanks to `tinytuning` for this.

 prepareblock.sh automates the checksum, compression, and encryption process necessary to make a block flashable.